MANITOBA BARREL RACING ASSOCIATION CONSTITUTION

 Fundraising Fees: Fundraising fees cannot be included in the membership cost.

-Out-Of-Province Eligibility: passed out 2013 AGM Open members must attend 2 out of 5 jackpots on MB soil.
+Out-Of-Province Eligibility: Passed out 2013 AGM Open members must attend 2 out of 5 jackpots on MB soil.
 Youth and Select must attend 1 out of 3 jackpots on MB Soil.
+There is no MB soil requirement for PeeWee memberships.

 Finals Announcement: The date of finals must be announced and posted as soon as the date and place are agreed upon by the MBRA board.